-The early work was inefficient because I had no idea when a subject would have a lucid dream-in one study, only eight lucid dreams were monitored out of 45 nights of continuous polygraphic monitoring.
+By the way, I was greatly encouraged in my research by Allan Rechtschaffen of Chicago University, with whom I corresponded and sent my early results to in 1975.
+The early work was inefficient because I had no idea when a subject would have a lucid dream - in one study, only eight lucid dreams were monitored out of 45 nights of continuous polygraphic monitoring.
 This problem caused me to ponder on the possibility of artificially inducing lucidity in subjects.
 Some form of external stimulation seemed a likely technique for producing an internal perception within the dream which might trigger lucidity by acting as a cue.
 To make an automated unit, some form of dream detector would also be required.
-Much effort went into developing both aspects of the "dream-machine."
-All sorts of stimulation methods were tried, including sound stimuli, sprinkled water, pungent odours, etc. However, a method of electrical stimulation to the median nerve at the wrist was found to be effective.
+Much effort went into developing both aspects of the

+'dream-machine.'
+All sorts of stimulation methods were tried, including sound stimuli, sprinkled-water, pungent odours, etc., however, a method of electrical stimulation to the median nerve at the wrist was found to be effective.
 Different methods of dream detection were investigated.
-The first technique was to monitor REMs but this electrode system proved to be unsatisfactory in opera-tion.
-Eventually, the method of using a nasal thermistor was chosen-providing an artifactfree method of monitoring the respiratory rate differences between SWS and REM sleep.
-That device was patented, but another patent covers many other ways of detecting dreaming sleep (including monitoring penile erection!) and forms of stimulation.
-In a sleep-lab study the technique was found to induce lucidity in half the twelve subjects, in just one night each (Hearne, 1982d).
-Another function of the "dream machine" is its ability to wake (using an audible tone) the user from REM sleep, so increasing the amount of dream recall.
-That option might be useful for "dream interpretation" groups.
-Nightmare sufferers (Hearne, 1980c) and sleepparalysis sufferers (Hearne, 1982e) could also use it to good effect.
+The first technique was to monitor REMs but this electrode system proved to be unsatisfactory in operation.
+Eventually, the method of using a nasal thermistor was chosen - providing an artefact-free method of monitoring the respiratory rate differences between SWS and REM sleep.
+That device was patented, but another patent covers many other ways of detecting dreaming sleep (including monitoring penile. erection!) and forms of stimulation.
+In a sleep-lab study the technique was found to induce lucidity in half the twelve subjects, in just one night each.
+12 Another function of the 'dream-machine' is its ability to wake (using an audible tone) the user from REM sleep, so increasing the amount of dream recall.
+That option might be useful for 'dream interpretation' groups Nightmare sufferers13 and sleep paralysis sufferers' could also use it to good effect.
 In connection with a TV programme here recently, the device induced lucidity in about one third of the users.
 One person entered the lucid state three times on one night.
 Hopefully, the units will become available in the U.S. later this year.
-(By the way, the unit which a student at Newcastle used-see last Lucidity Letter [Steven Venus, 1982, Early Results with Hearne's Dream Machine, Lucidity Letter, 1(2), 7]-is not one that I have tested, and it lacks certain new elements.
+(By the way, the unit which a student at Newcastle used - see last 'Lucidity Letter' - is not one that I have tested, and it lacks certain new elements.)

 Another discovery I made was that the respiratory rate could be altered voluntarily in the lucid state.
-That gave rise to a further invention (Hearne, 1982a)-a unit which enables the lucid dreamer to participate in a dream-telepathy experiment.
+That gave rise to a further invention 15 - a unit which enables the lucid dreamer to participate in a dream-telepathy experiment.
 On becoming aware of dreaming, the subject makes a sequence of rapid breaths (detected by a simple nasal thermistor) which triggers an automatic telephone-dialing device.
-The other person in the experiment is thus contacted and can attempt to send or receive telepathic information-if such a thing is possible.
-The dreamer's ac-counts are compared with the "target" information.
+The other person in the experiment is thus contacted and can attempt to send or receive telepathic information -if such a thing is possible.
+The dreamer's accounts are compared with the 'target' information.
 The dream state has long been considered to be conducive to telepathy, and lucid dreams are particularly useful for research in this area because the dreaming subjects knows full well that he or she is taking part in an experiment and can concentrate on the task.
 The apparatus has been tested and found to work satisfactorily.